c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ## Analysis

-According to first analysis it appears that the ransomware is built using .net .
+Accordingord to the analysis it appears that the ransomware is built using .net.

 ![detect it easy](/images/die.png)

-the ransomware doesn't have any obfuscation techniques all you need to decompile it using .net tools and you will have the source code ( i personaly hate these kind of ransomwares since i do not enjoy breaking them down).
+the ransomware doesn't have any obfuscation techniques all you need to decompile it using .net tools and you will have the source code ( i hate this kind of ransomware since I do not enjoy breaking them down).

-in order to understand how it works we will cover the principal methodes and functions that is used to encrypt files and how it work in general .
+in order to understand how it works we will cover the principal methods and functions that are used to encrypt files and how it works in general.

 ### Infection Chain